-1. Login to the IP Office's Web Control menus by either:

-- From within IP Office Web Manager, select the server.
-Click on $\equiv$ and select Platform View. - or browse to https://<IP Office IP address>:7071 and login as the Administrator.

-2. Go to Settings tab and scroll down to Certificates.

-3. Check Create certificate for a different machine.
+- 1. Login to the IP Office's Web Control menus by either: - From within IP Office Web Manager, select the primary server.
+Click on $\equiv$ and select Platform View. - or browse to https://<IP Office IP address>: 7071 and login as the Administrator. - 2.
+Go to Settings tab and scroll down to Certificates. - 3.
+Check Create certificate for a different machine.
 Identity Certificates

+Renew automatically

-Renew automatically Warning: The certificate will b e automatically regenerated and replaced for all applications, when a change that causes it to expire nge) takes place.
-This will cause all applications to restart, and you will be redirected to the login
+Warning: The certificate will be automatically regenerated and replaced for all applications, when a change that causes it to expire (such as network or LAN change) takes place.
+This will cause all applications to restart, and you will be redirected to the login page.

-Create certificate for a dif Machine IP: 10.1.1.23 Password: Confirm Password:

-Subject Name: onex.example.com

-Subject Alternative Name(s): DNS:onex.example.com, IP:10.1.1.23, IP: 203.0.113.30

-Duration (days): 2555

-Public Key Algorithm: RSA-2048

-Secure Hash Algorithm: SHA-256 🔹

-Regenerate Download (PEM-encoded) Download (DER-encoded)
+Create certificate for a di fferent machine Machine IP: 10.1.1.2 Password complexity requirements: • Minimum password length: 8 Password: Minimum number of uppercase characters: 1 Minimum number of lowercase characters: 1 Confirm Password: Maximum allowed sequence length: 4 Subject Name: onex.example.com Subject Alternative Name(s): DNS:onex.example.com, IP:10.1.1.23, IP:203.0.113.30 Duration (days): 2555 Public Key Algorithm: RSA-2048 🔹 Secure Hash Algorithm: SHA-256 🔹 Regenerate Download (PEM-encoded) Download (DER-encoded)

 - 4. Enter the following data: - a.
 Machine IP: Enter the IP address of the portal server. - b.
 Password: Enter a password to encrypt the certificate and key. - Note that if any special characters are used in the password, to enter that password at the command line requires the character to be prefixed with a \.
 For example, a @ in the password would be typed as \@ at the command line. - c.
 Subject Name: Enter the FQDN of the portal server. - d.
-Subject Alternative Name(s): Enter comma separate DNS:<FQDN> and IP:<IP address> values for the portal's domain names and IP addresses.

-5. Click Regenerate.

-6. Click on the link in the popup window and save the file.

-7. Rename the downloaded file to ONEX\ID.p12.
+Subject Alternative Name(s): Enter comma separate DNS: <FQDN> and IP: <IP address> values for the portal's domain names and IP addresses. - 5.
+Click Regenerate. - 6.
+Click on the link in the popup window and save the file.
+Rename the downloaded file to ONEX\1D.p12.
+Warning